So You Want to be an Interior Designer?

-While charges brought against a designer or architect are more rare than they were before – back when building codes were not as stringent, lawsuits are only becoming more common.
+While charges brought against a designer or architect are rarer than before – back when building codes were not as stringent, lawsuits are only becoming more common.

-In 2011 in Business Insurance Now, the developers of the Trump SoHo, a luxury Manhattan hotel, filed a lawsuit against the building’s interior design firm.
-The developers’ claim was that the design firm did not meet building codes, including too-small bathtubs and closets and insufficient lighting in the passenger elevators.
+In 2011, the Trump SoHo developers, a luxury Manhattan hotel, filed a lawsuit against the building’s interior design firm.
+The developers claimed that the design firm did not meet building codes, including too-small bathtubs and closets and insufficient lighting in the passenger elevators.

 The interior design firm had to pay $1.5 million in damages and delays to fix the errors.